 Do you believe writing is one of the world’s seven great superpowers?
 I believe so.
-It’s an ability that can be encouraged to greater levels than you could ever imagine.
+It’s an ability that can be encouraged to greater levels than ever imagined.
 That being said, you have to be careful with it.
 Because with great power comes great responsibility.

-Writing is an integral part of any industry, and many different types of writing exist.
+Writing is integral to any industry, and many different types exist.
 Here, I want to start with the basics by discussing what you should know about the different kinds of writing.

 If you don’t believe me, let me make a case for you over the next few blog posts.
 In this post, I’m going to start with the very basics.
 You see, there are many different types of writing.

 So what exactly is writing?
 Well, it’s a way for people to communicate that goes back to the beginning of history.
-By writing, we can pass on information to future generations.
+We can pass on information to future generations by writing.
 Or share our thoughts and feelings.
 Or any combination of the two.

 When you’re writing, you’re creating something out of nothing.